mihaelagoga/negotiation_rpg/README.md

 ## Embark on a Negotiation Adventure

-Welcome to **Almeria-Prehevil Trade Negotiations**, a role-playing game where you step forth to become a skilled negotiator and persuade your AI opponent to settle a deal.Use your voice to persuade and strategize in a turn-based negotiation scenario.
+Welcome to **Almeria-Prehevil Trade Negotiations**, a role-playing game where you step forth to become a skilled negotiator and persuade your AI opponent to settle a deal.
+Use your voice to persuade and strategize in a turn-based negotiation scenario.

 ## Frameworks:

-This game is built using a modern web development stack:
+This game is built using:

 *   **TypeScript:**  The main programming language of the game.
 *   **XState 5.0:**  Orchestrates the game's state machine and manages the logic of the game and transitions.